 The cryotherapy room allows individuals to immerse themselves in a nitrogen vapor at -180 ° C for 1-2 minutes.

 The very low temperature coupled with the fast rate of procedure allows the surface of the skin (where thermal receptors are located) to be cooled down, triggering healing and rejuvenating effects in the affected areas throughout the body.

-What it can be used for:
+What can cold sauna be used for?

 - Weight loss

 - Skin problems

 - Body temperature balance

 How many sessions are recommended?

 During each session, the body releases endorphins, which are hormones that make you, feel good and energetic.
 The effects of each session last at least 6-8 hours, but like any therapy, the more sessions means the better the results.
 We recommend a month of consistent cryo sauna sessions and then maintenance as needed.
 Consistent use of the cryo sauna can extend the benefits for greater lengths of time.
 Decreased inflammation is experienced.
 Clients suffering from pain, in general, will experience relief almost immediately.